What Are SSRIs?

 Even though SSRIs aren’t habit-forming, it can be dangerous to stop them suddenly or miss several doses in a row.
 Doing this can lead to a condition called discontinuation syndrome that causes withdrawal-like symptoms.

-If you do experience discontinuation syndrome, you might start to feel like you have the flu and/or notice symptoms like:
+If you do have discontinuation syndrome, you might start to feel like you have the flu and/or notice symptoms such as: